 Whether you use a mouse or a keyboard to interact with DECwindows, you use the same techniques for each application.
 This chapter describes basic DECwindows techniques using mouse procedures and summarizes keyboard techniques.
-For more information about keyboard techniques and procedures, see Appendix C.
+For more information about keyboard techniques and procedures, see Appendix C, "Using DECwindows with a Keyboard".

 Before you try any of the procedures described in this chapter, you must start a DECwindows session.
-If you have not started a session, see Chapter 2.
+If you have not started a session, see Chapter 2, "Opening and Closing DECwindows".

 When you start a DECwindows session, DECwindows displays Session Manager on your screen.
 You can use Session Manager's window to practice the techniques you will read about in this chapter.
-If you want to practice with another application, read Section 5.1 in Chapter 5.
+If you want to practice with another application, read Section 5.1, "Running Applications" in Chapter 5, "Using Session Manager".